DJERLO/patient-information-management-system/README.md

 python manage.py createsuperuser
 ```

 **Note**: Original Project: [Hospital Management System Django](https://github.com/sumitkumar1503/hospitalmanagement) by Sumit Kumar.
-The project uses Python with Django Web Framework, SQLite as the database, and is developed as a web application.
+This project uses Python with the Django Web Framework, SQLite as the database, and is developed as a web application.